UPDATE 30 June: We have added a brief update regarding the position for tax relief on unreimbursed homeworking expenses for 2021/22.

 Our original understanding was that the temporary relaxation which applied to 2020/21 would not apply to 2021/22.
 However, on 6 April 2021, it was reported by Martin Lewis of Money Saving Expert that the homeworking allowance would be available on the same terms for 2021/22 as it was for 2020/21- i.e. that as long as the individual had been required to work at home for some period during 2021/22 they would be able to claim through HMRC's microsite for the whole 2021/22 year.
 HMRC issued guidance on 7 April 2021 stating “Employees who may have additional household costs if they have to work at home on a regular basis, either for all or part of the week.
 This includes having been told to work from home because of coronavirus."
 HMRC also advised that the claim portal was now open for claims for tax relief on homeworking costs for the period to 5 April 2022.

-We have sought specific confirmation from HMRC regarding the position for 2021/22 and asked them to confirm that any homeworking for any period in this year which is not undertaken by choice will enable the individual to make a claim for the whole period.
-To date we have received the following additional information from HMRC's Press Office.
+We sought specific confirmation from HMRC regarding the position for 2021/22 and asked them to confirm that any homeworking for any period in this year which is not undertaken by choice will enable the individual to make a claim for the whole period and received the following additional information from HMRC's Press Office.

 What costs can the payments cover?